-Reallocation of functional costs to classes of customers.
+• Reallocation of functional costs to classes of customers.

-After functional cost categories are established for cost of service purposes, it is necessary to allocate each cost pool of functional cost to classes of customers.
-Examples of classes of customers include: residential; commercial and industrial.
+After functional cost categories are established for cost of service purposes, it is necessary to allocate each pool of functional costs to classes of customers (e.g. residential; commercial and industrial).

-7.7 SETTING THE TARIFF STRUCTURE
+7.7.SETTING THE TARIFF STRUCTURE

-The final step in the setting of price control is the issue of determining how much each customer or a group of customers should pay.
-This is determined by the tariff structure.
+The final step in the setting of price control is the issue of determining how much each customer or a group of customers should pay, which is establishing the tariff structure.
 A tariff structure is a set of procedural rules that determine the service conditions and charges for various categories of users.